A Week in UAE: Things to do and Places to See.

 Ras Al Khaimah

-A city that is proud of its sandy beaches, beautiful lagoons and adventure activities, Ras Al Khaimah is one of the most scenic emirates of the UAE.
+A city that is proud of its sandy beaches, beautiful lagoons and adventure activities, Ras Al Khaimah is one of the most scenic emirates in the UAE.
 Situated at a time distance of over 3 hours from Dubai by road, the RAK’s best attraction is the Jebel Jais, part of the Hajar Mountain Range and the United Arab Emirates’ tallest mountain.
-You can reach the destination by shuttle buses.
+You can reach the destination by shuttle bus.

-Jebel Jais Zipline
+Jebel Jais Zipline Ras Al Khaimah

-For all the unique daredevils out there, this fantastic activity must be ticked off from the bucket list.
-It is a nail-biting experience which is certified by the Guinness World Records as the world’s longest zipline.
-Reach before the booked time — you would be harnessed and then launched from the platform at 1,680 meters above the sea level and fly across the Jebel Jais mountain at speeds over 120kph.
+For all the unique daredevils out there, this fantastic activity must be ticked off the bucket list.
+It is a nail-biting experience that is certified by Guinness World Records as the world’s longest zipline.
+Reach before the booked time — you would be harnessed and then launched from the platform at 1,680 meters above sea level and fly across the Jebel Jais mountain at speeds over 120kph.
 Feel like a bird floating under the blue sky and admiring the picturesque view below.
 Upgrade the fun with the partner as there are 2 zip lines.

 Must-Know Thing: There are necessary equipment and safety precautions taken on-site to help you enjoy the most without any fear.